 - Spoon savory oatmeal into bowls.
 Add your toppings of choice (listed) and crispy bacon with onions to garnish.

-You can set this overnight if you have an automatic slow cooker that shifts to warm after 5 hrs.
-I recommend adding the the cheese in morning if so.
-Or use a slow cooker liner so the cheese doesn't burn the sides.
+You can cook this overnight if you have an automatic slow cooker that shifts to warm after 5 hrs.
+If so, I recommend adding the the cheese in morning.
+Or use a slow cooker liner so the cheese doesn’t burn the sides.

 I may be bias, but the whole crispy bacon and avocado and steamed greens addition = is like a buttery BLT in oatmeal form.
 Ya, addicting.

 I’m also debating on trying slow cooker polenta or millet with the savory spin.
 I think it will be perfect for those cold mornings.
 Ya, I live in cold climate now.
 NEEDED!